meldridge/meldridge.github.io/posts/_posts/2018-08-22-Security-is-always-a-trade-off.md

 ---
 layout: post
-title: Security is a Trade-off
+title: Security is always a Trade-off
 image: "/images/security-trade-off.png"
 excerpt: Everything we do in the security industry is a trade-off between convenience and security.
 The real skill is knowing which trade-offs to make, and when, in order to meet the design requirements of whatever you are building.
 ---

-# Security is a Trade-off
+# Security is always a Trade-off

 Trade-offs occur everywhere in engineering.
 Take [leverage](https://en.wikipedia.org/wiki/Lever) for example: